Table of Contents

 Zotero / Zotero AI

-Zotero is a powerful reference management tool that helps you collect, organize, and cite sources.
-AI plugins now assist in automating citation suggestions and categorizing research.
+Zotero is a powerful, free reference manager that helps you collect, organize, and cite sources.
+Zotero itself has no built-in AI, but third-party plugins (such as PapersGPT and Aria) add AI-powered citation suggestions and research categorizing on top of it.

 Features: